vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 <p>-Five Ubuntu 20.04 server droplets set up by following <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04">the Ubuntu 20.04 initial server setup guide</a>, including a non-root <code>sudo</code>-enabled user and a firewall.</p>
 <p>-Install PostgreSQL in three droplets by following <a href="https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart">the Install PostgreSQL on Ubuntu 20.04</a></p>
 <p>-Ensure Python-3 is available in the three droplets where PostgreSQL is installed by following the guide <a href="https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-20-04-server">Install Python 3 and Set Up a Programming Environment on an Ubuntu 20.04 Server</a></p>
+<p>-Install Text editors in all your droplets by following the Installation step in the guide <a href="https://www.digitalocean.com/community/tutorials/installing-and-using-the-vim-text-editor-on-a-cloud-server">Installing and using VIM Text editor</a>.
+Get yourself familiar with the text editor commands.
+This will make it easier for your to edit the configuration files using the VIM text editor.</p>
 <p>-Reserve two droplets for installing etcd and HAProxy.</p>
 <!-- Example:&#10;&#10;* One Ubuntu 18.04 server with at least 1GB of RAM set up by following [the Ubuntu 18.04 initial server setup guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04), including a sudo non-root user and a firewall.&#10;&#10;* Nginx installed on your server, as shown in [How To Install Nginx on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04).&#10;&#10;* A domain name configured to point to your server.
 You can learn how to point domains to DigitalOcean Droplets by following the [How To Set Up a Host Name with DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean) tutorial.&#10;&#10;-->
 <h2 id="step-1-—-stopping-postgres-service">Step 1 <strong>—</strong> Stopping Postgres Service</h2>